adiyoss/DeepWDM/README.md

 ## Training Your Own Model
 In order to train DeepWDM model using your own data you need to preform two steps:
-	1. Extract features
+- A. Extract features
- 	2. Train the model
+- B. Train the model

 ### Extract features
 Extracting features for training new model can be done by using the run_front_end.py script from the fron/_end folder.
 This script get as input three parameter:
-	1. The path where to the folder which contains the .wav files.
+- A. The path where to the folder which contains the .wav files.
-	2. the path to the manual annotation files.
+- B. the path to the manual annotation files.
 Those files should be in a TextGrid format, the same as in the example folder.
-	3. The path where to save the features and labels.
+- C. The path where to save the features and labels.

 To test the feature extraction procedure, type the following command from the front\_end folder:
 ```bash